MethodsAndPractices/vsteam/.docs/Remove-VSTeamPickList.md

 ## PARAMETERS
 <!-- #include "./params/forcegroup.md" -->
 ### -PicklistID
-The name or guid of the picklist.
+The name or GUID of the picklist.
 "Name" or "ID" can be used as an alias for "PicklistID"

 ```yaml
 Type: Object